Budjak: Moldavian and Ottoman rule

 After the Mongol invasion of 1241, the rebuilt coastal cities of Budjak (Maurocastro and Licostomo) came under the domination of Genoese traders.
 The interior however remained under the direct Mongol rule of the Golden Horde.

 Sometime during the 14th century Wallachia's princes of the House of Basarab extended their authority over part of the territory.
 The region remained under Wallachian influence until the early 15th century, during the reign of Mircea the Elder, when the area was integrated into Moldavia by prince Alexander the Kind.
 Nogai Tatars, who had settled herds in the region after the 1240s, inhabited the steppe, while Romanians inhabited the surrounding hills and the port cities.

 In 1484 Stephen the Great of Moldavia was forced to surrender the two main fortresses of Chilia (Kiliia) and Cetatea Albă (Bilhorod-Dnistrovskyi) to the Ottoman Empire, the last Black Sea ports to fall into Ottoman hands.
 In 1538 the Ottomans forced prince Petru Rareș of Moldavia to give up the fortress-city Tighina as well.

-Under the Ottomans, Tighina was renamed Bender, while Chilia lost importance due to the construction of the Ismail (Izmail) fortress at the location of the Moldavian village Smil.
+Under the Ottomans, Tighina was renamed Bender, while Chilia lost importance due to the construction of the Izmail fortress at the location of the Moldavian village Smil.
 Despite returning from Muslim to Orthodox Christian sovereignty, the latter names were retained by the Russian Empire.

 Under Ottoman rule, the three major cities each were the center of a sanjak, and were together officially part of Silistra (or Özi) Eyalet although Bender was north of Trajan's Wall and outside of the steppe region.
 The Nogai Tatar-inhabited steppe, which then acquired the name Budjak, served as a buffer area between these sanjaks and the Principality of Moldavia.
 Although it was a tributary of the Ottoman Empire, Moldavia was independent in its internal affairs until the start of the Russo-Turkish Wars forced the Ottomans to ensure that the Romanian princes did not switch sides too often.